All aboard to the Grand Canyon!Book Tickets

 - Shuttle schedules have been modified as follows:

-- Our partners at the National Park Service have decided to cancel shuttles on the Purple route for the remainder of 2021.
+- Our partners at the National Park Service have decided to cancel shuttles on the Purple route for the foreseeable future.

 - The other shuttles are running modified schedules.
 Learn more on the NPS website here.

 - For the latest information, please visit the National Park Service website.

 - Mandatory Mask Policy While on Train: Due to mandates from the Transportation Security Administration, face coverings are required for all staff and all passengers age two (2) and above while onboard the Grand Canyon Railway, regardless of vaccination status.